 Auction firms and auctioneers are to file a $25,000 license bond with the Ohio Department of Agriculture.

 A surety bond enforced by the Department of Health for Ohio nursing home facilities to protect the funds of their residents.

-The Ohio Department of Agriculture mandates high volume dog breeders secure a surety bond.
+The Ohio Department of Agriculture mandates that all high-volume dog breeders in the State secure a surety bond.

 This surety bond is a requirement by the Division of Forestry before a timber sales agreement or contract is issued.